David in Islam: Religious significance

 David is one of the few Islamic Prophets who received Kingship as well.
 While other prophets preached during the reign of kings, David, in his time, was the king.
-Thus, he received an extremely large task, of making sure that the people of Palestine were not only held in check spiritually but that the country itself remained strong as well.
+Thus, he received an extremely large task, of making sure that the people of Israel were not only held in check spiritually but that the country itself remained strong as well.
 His place as both leader and prophet is revered by all Muslims as one of extremely high rank.
 The figure of David, together with that of his prophetic son, Solomon, are iconic of people who ruled justly over their land.
 God frequently mentions David's high rank as a prophet and messenger in the Quran.
 He is often mentioned alongside other prophets to emphasize how great he was.
 For example, God says:

 When the Caliph 'Umar visited Jerusalem, the Patriarch Sophronius accompanied him on the Temple Mount, while he searched for the Mihrab Dawud (David's prayer-niche) to perform a prayer.
 Later commentators identified this site with the Tower of David.
 In a hadith, the prayer and fasting of David is mentioned to be dear to God.

 The Book of David

 The Zabur is the holy book attributed to David by God, just as Musa (Moses) received the Tawrat (Torah), Isa (Jesus) received the Injil (Gospel) and Muhammad received the Quran.
-In the current Hebrew Bible, the Zabur is known as the Psalms.
-However, like other scriptures of the past, the Psalms are believed to have been corrupted over time, with some of the original message now gone.
-Nonetheless, Muslims are told to treat the present Psalms with immense respect because, Muslims believe it was a book from God (Book of God).
-The Quran states:
+In the Bible, the Zabur is known as the Psalms.